mahi-gsu/fcs_project/code/README.md

 ## Data Privacy & Legal Considerations

-- All datasets are publicly available for educational purposes
+- All datasets are publicly available
-- No real case data will be used
+- No real case data was be used
 - Demonstrations use synthetic or de-identified data
 - Compliance with academic research standards